prasunanand/gsoc_blog/sciruby_blog.md

 **NMatrix#matrix_solve**

-Given we need to solved a system of linear equations
+Given, we need to solve a system of linear equations:

                         AX = B
-where A is an m×n matrix, B and X are n×p matrices, we needed to solve this equation by iterating through B.
+where A is an m×n matrix, B and X are n×p matrices, we need to solve this equation by iterating through B.

 NMatrix-MRI implements this functionality using *NMatrix::BLAS::cblas_trsm* method.
 However, for NMatrix-JRuby,  *NMatrix#matrix_solve* is the analogous method used.